h4liss0n/factorial-metrics/README.md

   - typescript
   - styled-components

-## How to use un you local machine
+## How to use un your local machine

     use DBeaver to create a database locally port    :  5432,